 The safety of students and staff is our top priority and we have put a raft of effective measures in place, based on the very latest advice and guidance.
 Find out more here →

-NEW FOR 2020: How will students be organised into sets without SATS results?
+NEW FOR 2020: How will students be organised into classes?

 In the absence of KS2 tests this year, we have been communicating with your children’s primary school teachers to find out as much as we can about the students who are joining us to ensure that, as far as possible, each class will be broadly equal in terms of overall academic ability.

 What happens in the first week of Year 7?